 - Perform spatial, measure, and attribute queries for events.

 Edit event data on the web using Event Editor

-ArcGIS Event Editor is a web app provided by Pipeline Referencing Server that supports editing of event data in a web browser.
+ArcGIS Event Editor is a web app provided by Pipeline Referencing that supports editing of event data in a web browser.